serenity-is/Serenity/packages/corelib/README.md

 ```

 The version number for this package should be equal or as close as possible to Serenity NuGet package versions in your project file.

-`@serenity-is/corelib/q` and `@serenity-is/corelib/slick` are not separately installable NPM packages.
-They are just sub-modules exported via `subpath exports` feature of the Node/NPM.